(Continuation of the previous text)

 That night in Anji, we had barbecue on the street, just as "Zibo barbecue" was sweeping the nation, so we chose barbecue for dinner.

-After visiting the Bamboo Sea, our two cars headed straight to this small restaurant by Taihu in Huzhou.
+After visiting the Great Bamboo Sea, our two cars headed straight to this small restaurant by Taihu in Huzhou.

 Taihu white fish, white shrimp, white knife fish, and wild white river eel, along with snail meat, wild yellow eel, fresh bamboo shoots, edamame, and explosive kidney flowers...